rakugoteam/Rakugo-archive/README.md

 **Q:** Is it easy to use ?</p>
 **A:** For now it is not that easy as I want it to be, but I am working to make it use RakugoScript (this framework's own language) and visual script.
-For now here is example using GDScript: [examples/Test/test.gd](examples/Test/test.gd)

 ## Other Info